Koalabaer79/lp_compiler/ReadME.md

 Copy the complete path of project folder "text1" (as example)</i>

 ### PUG files
 I've created the "index.pug", which will be compiled into "index.html".
-You can add an individual pug-file (f.e. "test.pug") in the same folder as "index.pug" and it will be compiled into "test.html".
+You can add an individual PUG file (f.e. "test.pug") in the same folder as "index.pug" and it will be compiled into "test.html".

-The folder "_shared" includes the menu and footer pug-file, which can be included in your individual pug-files and you only need to change the menu once, as it is implemented in all parent files.
+The folder "_shared" includes the menu and footer pug-file, which can be included in your individual PUG files and you only need to change the menu once, as it is implemented in all parent files.

 ### SCSS files
 I only have one SCSS file, which is included in the pug-file.
 You can feel free to add more SCSS files, maybe in a separate folder, and import them into your "style.scss".
-Then it will be included automatically inline in your exported html file.
+Then it will be included automatically inline in your exported HTML file.